freelawproject/free.law/content/pages/pacer-facts.md

 1. All PACER users are allowed $15 per calendar quarter before they are billed.
 However, once you hit $15.01 on your bill, you will be billed the entire amount.

 1. If you are a part of case, you're granted "One free look" at each document filed in that case.
+These expire after 15 days.

 1. No fee is charged if PACER is used at a courthouse public access terminal.